 Actuarial terminology calls the part attributable to the past the "past service liability" or the "actuarial accrued liability."
 The portion allocated to the future is known as the "present value of future normal costs," with the specific piece of it allocated to the current year being called the "normal cost."
-Table 5 contains the calculation of actuarial liabilities for all groups.
+Table 5 contains the calculation of actuarial accrued liabilities, as well as the unfunded actuarial accrued liability.